ColdCutConnoisseur/ODB_Compensation/README.md

 ## TODO
 - [ ] Set 'Has Recruit(s)? attributes for all contractors
+- [ ] Find a way to pull 'Gross Profit' amounts from Acculynx API

 ## Considerations
 - [ ] Order of jobs in that 'unprocessed' jobs list on main tab -- this will have implications for comp